jasmeeetSingh/TQL/.ipynb_checkpoints/README-checkpoint.md

 ![TQL Results](images/TQL-results.jpeg)

+4. **TQL Error Hnadling**: If the system detects that the input text isn't related to any database or schema, it prompts the user to provide valid input text

 ![TQL Error Handling](images/TQL-Error_Handling.jpeg)

 TQL is designed to streamline the database querying process, saving time and eliminating the need for deep SQL expertise.
 Whether you're a developer looking to simplify database interactions or a non-technical user seeking an intuitive way to retrieve data, TQL is the solution.